-We are proud to be the Yorkshire food retailer serving customers across the UK over more than 500 stores and an online home delivery service.
+We are proud to be a Yorkshire food retailer serving customers across the UK through our network of 497 conveniently located supermarkets and various online home delivery channels.

-Our business is mainly food & grocery and, uniquely, we source & process most of the fresh food that we sell though our own manufacturing facilities.
-It gives us close control over provenance & quality as do the number of committed and trained professionals in our stores who prepare our food for our customers.
-We have more skilled colleagues preparing food in store than any other retailer.
+Our business is predominantly food and grocery focussed and uniquely, we source and process half of the fresh food that we sell in our own manufacturing facilities and stores which gives us close control over provenance and quality.
+Our committed and professionally trained food makers and shopkeepers prepare food in-store for customers and we have more skilled colleagues preparing food in store than any other retailer.

-Every week, 11 million customers pass through our doors and 117,000 colleagues across the business work hard each day to deliver great service to them.
-We cover more than 11 million households with our Morrisons.com service.
-With competitive, permanently low prices and our price matching facility, we are committed to helping our customers save money every day.
+Every week around 9m customers pass through our doors and over 118,000 colleagues across the business work hard each day to deliver great service to them.
+We cover over 97% of UK postcodes through our online delivery service.
+With competitive, permanently low prices we are committed to helping our customers save money every day.

 Take a look at over 100 years of supermarket history below.